Mazda MX-5 (NB): MX-5 SP (2002)

 An extensive list of modifications were made to the base model cars in order to accommodate the extra performance.
 Externally the only visible changes to the vehicles' appearance are the 'SP' decal at the rear of the car, and the visible intercooler at the front.
-Some of the changes included the use of a Garrett GT2560R turbo fed by a cast inconel exhaust manifold, a custom ECU, stainless exhaust, and a prominent cabon-kevlar air filter housing.
+Some of the changes included the use of a Garrett GT2560R turbo fed by a cast inconel exhaust manifold, a custom ECU, stainless exhaust, and a prominent carbon-kevlar air filter housing.
 Rerouting of the air-conditioning, power steering and wipers were required leading to hundreds of unique parts for the SP.
 Part of the development cycle for the car involved extensive testing from Mazda Motorsport, where the prototype car was entered in the 2001 Targa Tasmania in road going trim and finishing the event in 20th place outright.